DANCING PANDAS

 You may have access to a free credit score through your bank.
 You can also get a free report from each of the top 3 bureaus every 12 months.
 I used to check every 4 months with a different bureau.
 That way I’d work my way through the 3 bureaus every 12 months.
 Now we use Credit Karma.
 Its free to use at any time and helps keep all your credit information organized.
 It will show TransUnion and Equifax.

-As you can see there are many factors to consider to create and maintain a healthy credit score.
-Here’s a review of the steps that we follow.
+As you can see there are many factors to consider to create and maintain a good credit score.
+Here’s a review of our credit score tips that we follow ourselves:

-• Every 3 months we’ll look at applying for a few new cards.
+• Every 3 months we’ll look at applying for a few new cards – looking for those new credit card rewards.

 • We’ll both apply for cards at the same time for ease of organizing.